nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User <ins>lists all contacts [(UC01)](#use-case-uc01-list-all-contacts)</ins>.
 2. User requests to unassign the Vendor designation from a contact.
-3. System displays the contact as no longer being designated as a vendor, in the list of contacts.
+3. System displays the contact as no longer being designated as a Vendor, in the list of contacts.

    Use case ends.